FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/Game theory.md

 Infinitely repeated games are represented as $G(\infty,\delta)$ with $\delta<1$ and can’t be solved through backwards induction because there is no “last stage”.
 In these games, surprisingly, there are SPE where not even one played strategy is a NE of the stage game.
 Let’s take the infinite version of the repeated Prisoner’s Dilemma.
-For example one of these is if both player play M as the first move and then continue playing M if all past games ended in (M,M) and plays F otherwise, this is called the Grim Trigger strategy.
+For example one strategy is if both player play M as the first move and then continue playing M if all past games ended in (M,M) and plays F otherwise, this is called the Grim Trigger strategy.
 This strategy is a NE because the Grim Trigger is the best response to itself.
 This is because, if Bob thinks Al is playing this strategy he knows that whenever the outcome is not (M,M), Al is gonna play F forever, so his best response is also to play F if the outcome is not (M,M).
 We just need to calculate the best first move for Bob which depends on $\delta$.
 Doing the calculations tells us that M is the best move for $\delta \geq\frac{1}{4}$.

 This is a SPE because it is a NE in every subgame, if they play (M,M) all the time every subgame is the same as the total game (so the GrimTrigger is a NE), if they deviate once for every subgame after the deviation they play (F,F) which is a NE for the Prisoner’s Dilemma.
 ##### Friedman Theorem
-First of all we defina feasible payoff of a game as any linear combination of the pure payoffs with normalized weights.
+First of all we define a feasible payoff of a game as any linear combination of the pure payoffs with normalized weights.

 >[!theorem] Friedman Theorem
 >Let $G$ be a finite static game of complete info.
 Let $(e_{1},e_{2},\dots,e_{n})$ be the payoffs from a NE of $G$.
 Let now $(x_{1},x_{2},\dots,x_{n})$ be feasible payoffs such that $\forall j,x_{j}>e_{j}$.